rackerlabs/support-how-to/content/cloud-servers/using-cloud-servers-tags.md

 ---
 permalink: using-cloud-servers-tags/
-audit_date:
+audit_date: '2018-10-25'
 title: Use Cloud Servers tags
 type: article
 created_date: '2012-07-24'
 created_by: Rackspace Support
-last_modified_date: '2016-07-08'
+last_modified_date: '2018-10-25'
-last_modified_by: Kyle Laffoon
+last_modified_by: Cat Lookabaugh
 product: Cloud Servers
 product_url: cloud-servers
 ---

-In the [Cloud Control Panel](http://mycloud.rackspace.com), you can attach descriptive tags to your cloud servers and other resources.
+In the [Cloud Control Panel](https://login.rackspace.com), you can attach descriptive tags to your cloud servers and other resources.
 Tags help you organize your infrastructure as it grows.
 You can use them to quickly find specific resources by using several different filtering mechanisms.

 ### How to create a tag

+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).

+2. In the top navigation bar, click **Select a Product > Rackspace Cloud**.

+3. Select **Servers > Cloud Servers**.

-1. In the Cloud Servers list, click the gear icon next to the server name and select **Add Tag**.
+4. In the Cloud Servers list, click the gear icon next to the server name and select **Add Tag**.

-2. In the **Add or remove tags** popup box, type a tag label and then press **Enter**.
+5. In the **Add or remove tags** popup box, type a tag label and then press **Enter**.
 You can enter as many tags as you want, pressing **Enter** after each one.

-3. When you are done adding tags, click **Save Tags** to commit your changes.
+6. When you are done adding tags, click **Save Tags** to commit your changes.

 To find tagged instances, select the check boxes next to the tags in the